How to get started with schema markup and structured data

 The rest of the 600 schema types

-If you are serious about schema and looking to utilizing it to its fullest, look over the rest of the over 600 schema types.
+If you are serious about schema and looking to utilize it to its fullest, look over the rest of the over 600 schema types.
 The full list can be found on schema.org.

-The list can be a bit daunting due to its size and technical writing but at least familiarize yourself with it.
-If you find a lesser known schema that is a good fit for your organization then you could differentiate your site by being an early adopter of that schema type.
+The list can be a bit daunting due to its size and technical nature but at least familiarize yourself with it.
+If you find a less common schema that is a good fit for your organization then you could differentiate your site by being an early adopter of that schema type.

 It’s important to know upfront all the schema types you wish to implement before choosing your implementation method.

-You don’t want to start implementing the more common schema using one method only to find your method doesn’t support other structured data you want.
+You don’t want to start implementing schema using one method (say a free plugin) only to find your method doesn’t support all the structured data you want to add.
 This mistake would require you to switch your implementation method and waste all prior progress.

 2. Prepare data to populate the schema

 Next, prepare the information needed to populate the schema markup.
-For example, if you are adding the organization schema markup then you would want at least organization name, website, social account urls, and logo file typically.
+For example, if you are adding the organization schema markup then you would typically want at least organization name, website, social account URLs, and logo file.
 For product structured data code, you may want to include product SKU, product image, price, and weight.

 How do you find what fields you can include in structured data?
-Go to the schema.org (here's the listing on the organization schema).
-The fields can also be daunting but look at the example code to get a more concrete sense of what schema information to include.
+Go to schema.org (here's the listing on the organization schema).
+The potential fields for attributes can also be daunting but look at the example code to get a more concrete sense of what schema information to include.

 Also, you may want to start collecting additional data as it will help expand your schema markup options.

-For recipes, you may want to ascertain nutritional information if you haven’t as that is information that can be added to the recipe structured data.
+For recipes, you may want to find out nutritional information if you haven’t as that is information that can be added to the recipe structured data.